How to avoid a ticket or tow

 When heavy snowfall occurs in the Cambridge area, a “snow emergency” may be declared.
-Any Cambridge snow emergency will be announced over most local radio and TV stations and parking will be prohibited on designated emergency arteries.
-Permanent street signs indicate the existence of an emergency artery, of which category many streets in the MIT area fall.
+Any Cambridge snow emergency will be announced over most local radio and TV stations, and parking will be prohibited on designated emergency arteries.
+Many streets in the MIT area are part of an emergency artery, as indicated on permanent street signs.

 Any vehicle parked off-hours in a permit-required location, especially during a snow emergency, may be subject to towing at the owner's expense.

-During snow emergencies, the Department of Facilities requests that all cars be moved to indoor lots so that the outdoor parking areas may be plowed adequately.
+During snow emergencies, the Department of Facilities requests that all cars be moved to indoor lots so that the outdoor parking areas may be plowed.

 The City of Cambridge periodically cleans the streets in the MIT area.
 Signs are posted on each street with the days of scheduled cleaning.
 Any car parked in the way of street cleaning apparatus is automatically towed by the City of Cambridge at the owner's expense.